Posted on January 18, 2019

 Stage 1: Attraction

 This is the first stage of the relationship.
 The consumer recognizes that your brand is visually appealing.
-Everything is consistent across all platforms and it shows that your brand is serious about their appearance.
-Your identity stands out from your competitors and the consumer only have eyes for you.
-The consumer overlook your brand’s flaws and only focus on what looks pleasing.
-The consumer starts to see that there are other qualities in your brand and starts to develop feelings.
+Everything is consistent across all platforms, which shows that your brand is serious about its appearance.
+Your identity stands out from your competitors, and the consumer only has eyes for you.
+The consumer overlooks your brand’s flaws and only focuses on what looks pleasing.
+The consumer starts to see that there are other attractive qualities in your brand and begins to develop positive feelings about it.